 Bentley held a huge party here in July 1913 for his grand opening of the camp, featuring with banquets, water activities and fireworks from the waterfront tea house that still exists today.
 While Bentley was from Ohio, most of his guests were from New York.
 The camp may have provided a good way for him to stay connected with the New York business crowd while enjoying his summers in the mountains.
 He later expanded the camp with the purchase of camp Ne-Pah-Win.

 Bentley’s widow sold the camp to Helen Woodward Martinez de las Rivas in 1930.
 Helen, an heir to the Jell-O and General Foods fortune, married a loyalist in the Spanish revolution.
 She and her husband Luiz summered here and wintered in Palm Beach, Florida.
 He was involved in gun running with their yacht Helios and seemed to disappear in the late 1930s.
 Helen endowed Hauptman-Woodward Institute in Buffalo, NY in 1955 and the “R” wing at the University of Rochester Medical School.
-She was an avid golfer who built the LeRoy, NY Golf Club in 1935 and assumably played the local Saranac Inn course often.
+She was an avid golfer who built the LeRoy, NY Golf Club in 1935 and assumedly played the local Saranac Inn course often.

 Between 1936 and 1965, when St Lawrence occupied the camp, Camp Canaras went through three owners.
 New York Attorney William E. Dana sold it to Laurence Rockefeller in 1946.
 Rockefeller donated it to Sloan Kettering Hospital in New York when he was on the board of directors there.